 For two years, the University of Southern California has offered a unique, data-driven platform with innovative benefits for government that collates information on communities in Los Angeles County.

 The Neighborhood Data for Social Change initiative is the product of the Sol Price Center for Social Innovation — a group that focuses on policy solutions for low-income urban communities — and offers a view of aggregate and up-to-date data at varying levels, including city, neighborhood and Census tract.
+It's powerd by Socrata, which is a data solution from Tyler Technologies.

 The platform also recently launched a unique crime feature — the NDSC Criminal Justice Data Initiative — that tracks crime data in how it intersects with other relevant issues like housing, income, and arrest rates.